babel/babel-loader/README.md

   }
 ```

-## Customize config for specific Webpack target
+## Customize config based on webpack target

-Webpack supports bundling for multiple different [targets](https://webpack.js.org/concepts/targets/) including the web, and node.
-Sometimes it can be useful to have a slightly different babel configuration for the different environments.
-This loader provides a `target` property via the babel [caller](https://babeljs.io/docs/en/config-files#apicallercb) API which can be used in this case.
+Webpack supports bundling multiple [targets](https://webpack.js.org/concepts/targets/).
+For cases where you may want different Babel configurations for each target (like `web` _and_ `node`), this loader provides a `target` property via Babel's [caller](https://babeljs.io/docs/en/config-files#apicallercb) API.

 For example, to change the environment targets passed to `@babel/preset-env` based on the webpack target: